 This provides a basis for establishing the spatial dynamics and ecological role of juvenile SBT as an apex predator in the Bight, in the context of oil and gas exploration and extraction, and will build on 30 years of historical data.

 We found that the proportion of time that juvenile SBT spend in surface waters in the Great Australian Bight varies, with most occurring at depths of 50 metres or less throughout the day and night.
 Most feeding occurs around dawn in shallow depths.
 The timing of feeding suggests that SBT track their prey visually.

 Results from this study will benefit all stakeholders interested in the region, such as Commonwealth and state regulators and governments, commercial users and academic, research and local communities.

-This will have long-term benefits for the fishing and aquaculture industry, the Bight ecosystem, and the broader Australian community.
+This research will have long-term benefits for the fishing and aquaculture industry, the Bight ecosystem, and the broader Australian community.

 The Great Australian Bight Research Program was a collaboration between BP, CSIRO, the South Australian Research and Development Institute (SARDI), the University of Adelaide, and Flinders University.

 What to do if you catch a tagged fish

 We offer rewards for the return of tags and information about the fish and its capture.
 Please contact us at firstname.lastname@example.org as soon as possible after the catch.
 The return of tags as well as information about the recapture of the fish is important to our research.

 NOTE: most tags are on the outside of the fish but some are inserted inside the fish.